FrancoisTouchard/Test/README.md

 ## Project set up

 ### React
-This project was made with the version 18.2.0 of React, installed via the command `npx create-react-app my-app`
+This project was made with the version 18.2.0 of React, installed via the command `npx create-react-app gifs_library`

 ### Dependencies
-After cloning this repository, you can install all the dependencies at once using `npm install` at the root of the React project.
+After cloning this repository, you can install all the dependencies at once using `npm install` at the root of the gifs_library directory.

 The following libraries are included this project :